zhan4429/Bell_Application/Core/source/valgrind/valgrind.rst

 Description
 ~~~~~~~~
 An instrumentation framework for building dynamic analysis.
+There are Valgrind tools that can automatically detect many memory management and threading bugs, and profile your programs in detail.
+You can also use Valgrind to build new tools.

 Versions and Dependencies
 ~~~~~~~~